 WordPress security is often very strong straight out of the box.
 Though many may say that open-source software is insecure, I beg to differ.
 Within hours of realizing a security breach in the code, WordPress and mostly @nacin had updated the code and pushed a security update.
-That's hours, not days like the big corporate companies (cough Adobe).
+That’s in hours.

 Nevertheless, I love to make it even more secure.
 And I think I have done that.
 Introducing Lockdown WP Admin.
 It is a neat plugin to help you lock down WordPress’s admin interface.